 HI-353 The Age of Reform: 1877-1920 Prerequisites: HI-111 and HI-112

 An analysis of the transformation of America, including reform response to the Gilded Age's industrialization, urbanization and immigration patterns.
+[Applicable to the Womens Studies Concentration.]

 HI-356 The History of the Cold War